Click here for Online Appeals form.

 516-12-480 Appeals and appeals board.

-Any person who wishes to appeal a citation must, within seven days from the date of the citation, complete an appeal form at the parking services office or appeal online by clicking here.
+Any person who wishes to appeal a citation must, within seven days from the date of the citation, complete an appeal form at the parking services office or complete an Online Appeal.
 The person who appeals will be referred to as the appellant.